gauravmm/gauravmanek.com/_content/blog/_posts/2017-09-02-designing-a-cluster/2017-11-23-gpu-cluster-design.md

 We split the responsibilities into two machines:

- - A *bastion host* provides persistent storage, firewall, and routing services to the compute server.
+ - A *bastion host* provides persistent storage (over NFS), firewall, and routing services to the compute server.
  - A *compute server* provides GPUs and enough local resources to run them.

 Users log in to the bastion server, which forwards them to the compute server.
 The chief advantage of this arrangement is that all compute machines appear uniform to users.
 This also makes them ephemeral, which allows us (once we scale the system) to take them down and replace them with minimal disruption to service.